The Cultivar

 - A cultivar is an assemblage of plants 1) that has been selected for a particular characteristic or combination of characteristics, 2) is stable and uniform for those characteristics, and 3) when propagated appropriately retains those characteristics.

-- Cultivar names are, by convention, put in single quotes, not Italicized, and may be written in any of several ways.
+- Cultivar names are, by convention, put in single quotes, not italicized, and may be written in any of several ways.
 Example: Cornus ‘Ozark Spring’ or Cornus florida ‘Ozark Spring’ or ‘Ozark Spring’ flowering dogwood are equivalent ways of writing the cultivar’s name.

 - Prior to 1996, the abbreviation “cv.” preceding a cultivar epithet was permitted as an alternative to the use of single quotes.
 However, in modern works, the format should be corrected to single quotes.